Sguazz/stuff/README.md

 Random and mostly useless stuff I write before going to sleep.

 I may or may not keep a brief description of what's in here in this README, but only if I feel like it.
-Hopefully the code itself will be decent, but don't hold your breath waiting for any real documentation.
+Hopefully the code itself will be decent, but that's about it.
+The small things may not even have tests.

+As a general rule, these are just excuses to play with a specific language or with a problem that feels like fun.
+Sometimes that means reinventing the wheel, and sometimes

 ## Automaze.py
 A simple dungeon generator in Python.
 Can be run "as is" I think, and outputs to the console.